Effective from 09/16/2021

 4 Electronic communication, responsibility for access data

-5 Measures for violations of duty
+5 Measures following breaches of obligations

 (2) Deleting the respective content;

 (5) Permanent suspension.
 Unite Network SE shall be entitled to bar the User from using Unite permanently as soon as Unite Network SE has terminated its contract with the User or for good cause entitling Unite Network SE to terminate the User Agreement without notice.

 5.2 When choosing from the aforementioned measures and the order in which they are to be applied, Unite Network SE must take into consideration the legitimate interests of the User, particularly whether there is any indication that the User is not responsible or bears only limited responsibility for the breach.
 In the event of temporary suspension, having given the User a fair hearing, Unite Network SE will decide in due course at its reasonable discretion whether to reinstate the User, and will notify the User of its decision.

 6.1 Unite Network SE may levy a fee for Companies using individual features of Unite.
 The Company shall be notified of whether and when a fee is levied and how it is calculated before it decides whether to use such features.